 Generally, an employee returning from leave will be restored to the same or an equivalent position with equivalent pay, benefits, and other employment terms, unless the former position has been eliminated for bona fide business or fiscal reasons, in which case the employee may have no reinstatement rights.
 Employees covered by collective bargaining agreements follow the layoff provisions of their applicable agreement; non-represented employees are covered by the Polk County Personnel Rules, see Rule 15.2.

-Employees who have exhausted all of their paid leave and have extended leave without pay beyond the time available under FMLA/OFLA are considered to have resigned.
 All health benefit payments made by Polk County will cease at the end of the FMLA/OFLA leave entitlement period.